-- When pressure is plotted against volume at a constant temperature a rectangular hyperbola curve is obtained.
+- When pressure plotted against volume at a constant temperature a rectangular hyperbola curve obtained.

 - When PV is plotted against pressure at a constant temperature a straight line parallel plot obtained.

-- If the gases molecule passes through a porous plug from higher pressure to lower pressure within the insulated enclosure, there will be no change in the temperature.
+- If the gases molecule passes through a porous plug from higher pressure to lower pressure within the insulated enclosure, there will be no change in the specific heat or temperature.
 This confirms that the ideal gases have no inter-molecular attraction.

-The thermodynamic formula of the coefficient of thermal expansion and compressibility of a gas
+The thermodynamics formula of the coefficient of thermal expansion and compressibility of a gas

-Therefore thermal expansion will be independent of nature and will be a function of temperature only.
-For example, the coefficient of thermal expansion for hydrogen and carbon dioxide gases 2.78 × 10-7 and 3.49 × 10-7 respectively at 0°C and 500 atmospheres.
+- For 1-mole ideal gases, PV = RT, hence α = R/PV = 1/T. Therefore, the thermal expansion will be independent of nature and will be a function of temperature only.
+For example, the coefficient of thermal expansion for hydrogen and carbon dioxide gases 2.78 × 10-7 and 3.49 × 10-7 respectively at 0°C and 500 atm pressure.